Club Español de Madrid: Early years

 Football was introduced to Madrid by the professors and students of the Institución Libre de Enseñanza.
 They included several Oxbridge graduates.
 In 1897 they founded Football Sky, a club that played on Sunday mornings in Moncloa.
 In 1900 a split within this club saw the emergence of a new club that would later become Madrid Foot-Ball Club and a new split in 1901 resulted in "Club Español de Madrid".
-However, the club's lifespan was cut short when it was forced to cancel its activities in the summer of 1903, remaining unknown if due to disagreements, slipt or members leaving to form other clubs.
-The club was refounded a few months later, in October 1903, by several players who had left Madrid FC to form their own club, among whom were the Giralt brothers (Mario, José and Armando) and Antonio Neyra, who become the first team captain of the club after its revival.
+However, the club's lifespan was cut short when it was forced to cancel its activities in the summer of 1903, remaining unknown if due to disagreements, split or members leaving to form other clubs.
+The club was refounded a few months later, in October 1903, by several players who had left Madrid FC to form their own club, among whom were the Giralt brothers (Mario, José and Armando), Ramón de Cárdenas and Antonio Neyra, who become the first team captain of the club after its revival.